The-Blah/The-Blah.github.io/edition7/83movie.md

 author: Darshan
 ---

-1983 was an extremely significant year for the Indian cricket team, as they had won the world cup for the first time in their existence.
+1983 was an extremely significant year for the Indian cricket team as it was the first time they had won The Cricket World Cup.
+The movie 83 follows the Indian cricket team’s journey to victory.
+The movie is unlike several others of the same kind and there isn’t much added drama we see in other movies of the genre and the story is completely unmodified.

-The movie 83 is about the Indian cricket team’s journey to victory.
-The Indian team used to be one of the worst cricket teams ever to have existed.
-They had little to no respect as they had won only one match since then, which was against East Africa which went through almost the same struggles.

-On the other hand, there was the West Indies cricket team, who were known to "not lose a match".
+So the premise: The Indian team is one of the worst cricket teams in existence, they have little respect and they had only won one match so far against East Africa which isn't even a country.
+On the other hand, there is the West Indies cricket team, who had not lost a single match so far.
 They were armed with deadly bowlers and the best batsman at the time, Vivian Richards.
-83 highlights this achievement in the form of an entertaining movie.

-This movie also shows how the Indian team’s performance was doubted and the mentality of many who had thought that this would be the last time they would ever participate in a World Cup.
-Ranveer Singh’s roleplay as Kapil Dev was stupendous and flabbergasting.
+Even though the Indian team’s performance was doubted and many speculated this was the last time they would ever play in a world cup, India emerged valiant, and 83 highlights this humongous achievement in an entertaining manner.

-The movie also included a few cameos of Kapil Dev and M Amarnath.
-83, was more of a documentary rather than a movie.
-Nonetheless, I indulged in watching it.
-Overall, 83 would be something that I would recommend you to watch and I hope you would enjoy it.
+Ranveer Singh’s acting as Kapil Dev was astounding and there were even a few cameos of Kapil Dev and M Amarnath.
+83 however was a bit like a documentary rather than a movie, but nonetheless, I enjoyed it watching it.
+Overall, 83 was a movie that I would watch again and it is a movie I would recommend to other people.